hisashin0728/DefenderForServersMappingToMDETag/README.md

 # DefenderForServersMappingToMDETag
 > Summary

+This repository ``DefenderForServersMappingToMDETag`` provides a ARM template for writing tags as Azure subscription names for Azure Virtual Machines (VMs) that have Defender for Servers (MDE) installed.
+This ARM template periodically creates MDE tags using Logic Apps. <p>

 This template provides to write tag as Azure subscription name in Defender XDR for Azure VM installed Defender for Servers (MDE).<BR>
 This template percreate MDE tag by prerioLogic apps periodically
  - Tag name "DefenderForServers"
  - Tag name ``Azure Subscription Name`` from Azure Resource Graph query

-For Japanese README is here.
+For Japanese README.md is here.
 ![image](https://github.com/hisashin0728/DefenderForServersMappingToMDETag/assets/55295601/788710e3-d3b3-45f7-b98a-118a9359204f)

 # Deploy To Azure